mongodb/mongo-python-driver/doc/faq.rst

 into your views, rather than being defined in separate models.
 The README also gives instructions for how to change settings.py to disable the features that won't work with MongoDB.

+One project which should make working with MongoDB and Django easier is `mango <http://github.com/vpulim/mango>`_.
+Mango is a set of MongoDB backends for Django sessions and authentication (bypassing :mod:`django.db` entirely).

 .. _using-with-mod-wsgi: